Geoffrey Boxshall: Field

 Boxshall is a whole organism biologist with a particular interest in copepod crustaceans.
 These are ubiquitous in aquatic systems but all radiated from a hyperbenthic origin in shallow marine waters.
 Multiple lineages of copepods colonised the open pelagic, fresh and subterranean waters, and colonised almost all other metazoan phyla as hosts as they adopted parasitism as a mode of life.
 The overarching aim of his research is to identify and understand the drivers generating the patterns of copepod biodiversity on the largest scales.
 His current focus is primarily on parasites: the repeated evolution of parasitism in copepods provides opportunities to examine the usage of different host taxa and to explore speciation patterns around major host colonisation or host switching events.

 Academic achievements

 He earned a First Class BSc in Zoology in 1971, and PhD in 1974, from the University of Leeds.

 Awards

+In 1986 he was awarded the Scientific Medal of the Zoological Society of London for outstanding contributions to Zoology by a scientist under 40.
 In 1994 he became a Fellow of The Royal Society and in 1998, he was awarded the Crustacean Society's Award for Excellence in Research.
+In 2004 he received the Linnean Society medal for Zoology from the Linnean Society of London and in 2007 was elected as Honorary Vice-President of the Marine Biological Association of the United Kingdom.
+He delivered the 24th Annual Plymouth Marine Science Lecture in 2010 on the topic "The magnitude of marine biodiversity: towards a quarter of a million species but not enough copepods!"
+In 2017 he was awarded the Achievement Award from the World Register of Marine Species (WoRMS).

 Appointments

-In 1974 he joined the Natural History Museum's Department of Zoology, and joined Life Sciences in 2014.
+In 1974 he joined the Natural History Museum's Department of Zoology as a Higher Scientific Officer, and progressed to Senior Scientific Officer (1976), Principal Scientific Officer (1980), Senior Principal Scientific Officer (1991), Deputy Chief Scientific Officer (Merit Researcher Band 2) (1997) and finally, to Merit Researcher Band 1 (2014) in the Department of Life Sciences.
+He retired in 2017.